Step by step recipe of Kashmiri tea with photos.

 Like many I also came across this tea for the first time in one of the weddings.
 Getting a good Kashmiri tea in Karachi could be difficult and I had to go really far to get it.
 So making my own as per my taste was a quest.
 In order to develop a deep pink color naturally, I did three attempts.
 The pink or gulabi color that developed in third attempt was worth it.
 I have tried to give detailed pictorial step by step so you can make it in the first try.

 Many people complain Kashmiri tea is just like ‘badaam pista doodh’ or ‘hareera’.
 That is because many restaurant serve a very milky Kashmiri tea.
 The Kashmiri tea with less milk has more intense Kashmiri tea flavor and warmth.
-So I like the my home-made Kashmiri tea more than what it served on ‘dhabba’ or cafe.
+So I like my home-made Kashmiri tea more than what it served on ‘dhabba’ or cafe.

 Kashmir and Kashmiri tea

 Kashmir is heaven on earth and their culture, jewelry and food all are fascinating.
 Even Kashmiri people are very hospitable and beautiful.

 In authentic Kashmiri tea salt is added and it is called noon chai.
-But many people add both salt and sugar so it’s up to you.
-In Kashmir where temperature drops below zero degree they add cream and butter along with powdered dry fruits in the tea.
+But some non Kashmiri people in my city (Karachi) add both salt and sugar so it’s up to you.
+In Kashmir, where temperature drops below zero degree they add cream and butter along with powdered dry fruits in the tea.
 This makes this tea ideal for winters as it is filling and body warming.
-In my city temperature hardly goes below 10 degree so we enjoy it without fats and with little dry fruits.
+In my city temperature hardly goes below 10 degree so we enjoy it without fats (like cream and butter) and with little dry fruits.
 So you adjust that too as per weather in your city.